Notable People

 Raisman did.
 She helped change the vocabulary around abuse in sports by refusing the usual script in which institutions praise bravery while dodging their own conduct.
 She kept bringing the attention back to systems, adults, failures, and the habits of silence that let a predator keep operating.

 That is why her post-competition significance still holds.
-She demonstrated that athletic fame can be used not only for endorsement or inspiration, but for sustained institutional pressure.
+She demonstrated that athletic fame can serve sustained institutional pressure instead of stopping at endorsement or inspiration.

 Why she belongs in this library